chasmack/hummaps/README.md

 #### Basic search

-Searches are text based and must conform to a relatively strict format.
+Searches are text based.
+Type your search into the search box at the top of the page.

 A basic search looks like this: `s36 t2n r5e`